 John Dew (b.
-1815 or 1819) is shown by Dew (1985) on page 3 of her book to have been born 1815, but then shows July 1, 1819 as his birthdate on page 9.
-However, there is no record of a baptism for him in the parish register, and there is no listing for him in the Dew Family Birthday Book.
+1815 or 1819) is shown by Dew (1985) on page 3 of her book to have been born 1815, but she then shows July 1, 1819 to be his birthdate on page 9 of her family histgory.
+Also, there is no record of a baptism for him in the parish register, and there is no listing for him in the Dew Family Birthday Book, which would seem to indicate that he died young.
 However, the U.K. Census of 1841 does show a son named John Dew with a birthdate of about 1826 living in the household of John and Lucy Dew.
-This leads us to conclude that there may have been two sons of the name John Dew, one born in 1815 or 1919 who died an infant or a child, and a second son born several years later.
+This leads us to conclude that there may have been two sons of the name John Dew, one born in 1815 or 1819 who died an infant or a child, and a second son born several years later.
 It would appear that neither were baptized.
 The flaw to this reasoning is that there are no Gamlingay burial records between the years of 1815 and 1826 for a John Dew, so whether there was one or two sons of the name is a mystery.

 Philip Earle Dew (1816-1863) was born on February 11, 1816 in Gamlingay, Cambridgeshire, and baptized there on March 5, 1816 in the parish church.
 He married Sarah Elizabeth Heathcoate (1820-1907) on Oct.
 1, 1844 at Heathcoate Hall in Southill, Bedfordshire, which is located only a few miles to the east from where Philip's relatives the family of Henry Hare and Ann Bunyan lived in Upper Gravenhurst.
 Philip and Sarah lived at first at Woodside Farm, which was probably located between Southill and Upper Gravenhurst, but they left England in 1852 with their four sons and sailed to New South Wales, Australia.
 Here at least two more children were born, and today Philip and Sarah have many Australian descendants, including Geoff Hindmarsh who generously provided several of the sources for this family history.